What happened at Bournemouth beach? Everything we know about incident

 Tragedy struck a packed Bournemouth beach yesterday as two youngsters died after being pulled from the sea.

-Eight other people were recovered from the water after getting into difficulty off the main pier as thousands of sunseekers enjoyed the sunny half-term weather.
+Eight other people were recovered from the water after getting into difficulty off the main pier as thousands of beachgoers enjoyed the sunny half-term weather.

 They were treated by paramedics for non-life-threatening injuries.